oweise/k8s-hello/README.md

 This file contains the mandatory parameters, expecting the following values:

+- EksClusterName: Name of the EKS cluster.
+Use the same name as in the previous step.
 - GitHubToken: The Github Token for your account created earlier
 - GitHubUser: Your Github user name, or more specific, the user name which owns the repository fork

 Other parameters can be added in the provided syntax.
-You will need these only if you create your own projects based on this one with different settings or if you want to modify how this build works:
+You will need these only if you copied the repository to create your own projects:

-- EksClusterName: Name of the cluster.
-Needs to be the same as in Terraform (Default: k8s-hello)
-- GitSourceRepo: Name of the GitHub repository for checkout (Default: k8s-hello)
+- GitSourceRepo: Name of the GitHub repository for checkout.
+(Default: k8s-hello)
 - GitBranch: The branch to check out (Default: master)
 - CodeBuildDockerImage: AWS CodeBuild build image for the build job (Default: aws/codebuild/java:openjdk-8)
 - KubectlRoleName: The AWS IAM role by which kubectl works with the cluster (Default: k8s-hello-codebuild-role)

-### Preparing project tags file

-Also there is a file "terraform/project-tags.auto.tfvars".
-It contains values that will end up as tags of the created AWS resources.
-You can use these tags later to determine the resources that were created on behalf of your project.

-Please set individual values in this file for the "user_name" and "project_name" variables.

 ### Ensure correct region for AWS CLI